 This photo below is one I shot in Hong Kong.
 I found some matresses in the street – could anything be more mundane than that?
 The light was wonderful, which I think makes the shot.

-I’ve used this photo before, but this sort of personifies the whole idea for me about bringing out the beauty in the mundane.
+This photo below sort of personifies the whole idea for me about bringing out the beauty in the mundane.
 The light of course makes this photo, the way it’s filtered through something and is falling over the wall.
 But then you have this wetness and moss which creates really interesting textures.
 You can feel it.
 I do have a love of photographing quite ugly things and so I really quite love this photo.

 Would your photo be more interesting if you moved your feet?
 It sounds simple, but most people I teach don’t move very much..
 And don’t just move closer or to the side, move higher and lower.
 Climb that roof!
 Go down that stairwell!
 As Diane Arbus said – photography is a kind of licence to explore people and situations.
 Use that licence!

-Photographing things I find on the street is a huge passion of mine, and probably why Ernst Haas is such an inspiration for me.
+Photographing things I find on the street is a huge passion of mine.

 In this photo above, the interestingness again comes from removing elements from their context.
 If the floor wasn’t mostly wet it wouldn’t be as interesting, and the bright red contrasted against the deep grey – plus I like muddy footprints – all add something.